aws/aws-graviton-getting-started/machinelearning/tensorflow.md

                     [item.split(':')[0] for item in outputs], dtypes.float32.as_datatype_enum, False) g = tf.compat.v1.import_graph_def(optimized_graph_def, name='')
 ```
-Note: While the Grappler optimizer covers majority of the networks, there are few scenarios where either the Grappler optimizer can't optimize the generic graph or the runtime kernel launch overhead is simply not acceptable.
-XLA addresses these gaps by providing an alternative mode of running models: it compiles the TensorFlow graph into a sequence of computation kernels generated specifically for the given model.
-Please refer to the **Enable XLA optimizations** section below to achieve the best performance with the downstream XLA optimizations.

 # Evaluate performance with the standard MLPerf inference benchmarks